Sheargrub/roa-minor-utils/ssl-hud-csstoggle/README.md

 # SSL Character Select HUD Toggle

+> Notice: the primary SSL template has recently been updated with equivalent functionality.
+It comes with a host of other useful aesthetic improvements too, so consider upgrading to the new template instead if you have the time.

 This utility extends Lognes's SSL HUD by adding a button to the CSS to toggle the HUD type on SSL characters, making it easier to access without use of the external buddy.
 The script relies on get/set_synced_var(), so you may need to make adjustments if you already use those functions.

 ## Installation